-Roy Champagne is entering his 5th year as Athletic Director and his 18th season as the Head Basketball Coach at Lee College.
-As Athletic Director, Champagne has helped guide the athletic department to greater recognition by reconnecting the community of Baytown to the campus of Lee College.
+Roy Champagne is entering his 20th season as the Head Basketball Coach at Lee College and 22nd season at Lee College.
+As Athletic Director (1999-2014) Champagne has helped guide the athletic department to greater recognition by reconnecting the community of Baytown to the campus of Lee College.
 Various game day activities and spirited athletic contests have brought an electrifying energy to Lee College.

 Before accepting the head coaching job at Lee College, Champagne served as an assistant coach for two seasons with the Rebels.
 Champagne received his bachelors in General Studies from the University of Louisiana-Lafayette in 1993.